“If you can’t explain it simply, you don’t understand it well enough.”

 The ability to re-phrase and re-state, usually called paraphrasing, allows English students to confirm information, accurately convey that information and avoid plagiarism problems when writing papers.
 As a result, paraphrasing is usually emphasized in English as a Second Language (ESL) and English as a Foreign Language (EFL) writing classes.
 Classes and teachers focusing on oral skills from academic presentations to simple conversations should also devote some attention to paraphrasing too.

-English language students, whether university or adult and young or old, must learn to confirm information by asking clarification questions.
+English language students, whether young or old, university or adult, must learn to confirm information by asking clarification questions.
 This critical skill, crucial to effective paraphrasing, will increase their ability to collect information, avoid costly mistakes and reduce their everyday stress level.
 It’s also impossible to accurately paraphrase a conversation if one is confused about the meaning.
 Some useful phrases for a listener to ask include:

 Are you saying…?